 Mark has assisted investors in their acquisition of distressed assets and has prepared and prosecuted proceedings including main cases as well as adversary proceedings and estimation trials before bankruptcy courts throughout the United States.

-Recently, he represented part of the team serving as lead counsel for the Official Committee of Tort Claimants in the Imerys Talc America, Inc. bankruptcy cases pending in the Bankruptcy Court for the District of Delaware – the first talc-driven bankruptcy case in history.
-He is also an indenture trustee in the Chapter 11 bankruptcy of a bank holding company in which no official committee was appointed.
+Mark represented an indenture trustee in the Chapter 11 bankruptcy of a bank holding company in which no official committee was appointed.
 Through the indenture trustee’s work, the total distributable value was increased by millions and a settlement was reached that circumvented the need for a plan process thereby allowing the case to be structurally dismissed.
 Mark also served as co-counsel to the Official Committee of Equity Security Holders in BPS Holdings Inc. (In re Performance Sports Group) in the Bankruptcy Court for the District of Delaware.

 Mark has a broad range of experience handling commercial litigation matters including contract disputes, preferential and fraudulent transfers, declaratory judgments and injunctive relief, and breach of fiduciary duty actions.